Thanks to a new law encouraging hemp production by farmers in Texas, many people have been asking:

 If every adult American lived under Texas’ outdated marijuana laws, then 128 million of us — over half — would be considered “criminals.”
 That’s the number of American adults who have tried marijuana, according to a recent poll reported by ABC News.

 If you face a felony criminal charge for possession of marijuana or another controlled substance in the Houston area, consult an experienced drug defense attorney at the Neal Davis Law Firm.
-Contact us today for a free legal review of your case, and let us help to protect your legal rights.
+Contact us today for a legal review of your case, and let us help to protect your legal rights.